-If you don’t know what he is talking about, chicken legs refers to the size of an individual’s legs when compared to their upper body.
-It often occurs when they focus on working out their upper body muscles, but neglect their legs.
+If you don’t know what he is talking about, chicken legs refer to the size of an individual’s legs when compared to their upper body.
+It often occurs when they focus on working out their upper body muscles but neglect their legs.

 This has become a common sight and people need to start realizing that a training plan is not complete without a routine that strengthens and tones your legs, and NO, cardio is not one of them!

 - When you work out the upper body and leave out the legs, you will start to look odd and unhealthy.
 Chicken legs if you still haven’t pictured it in your head, is a similar sight to having the body of a bull and the legs of a chicken.
 While you may look physically fit with your baggy pants on, in a pair of jeans, shorts, or swimming bathers you will look lopsided.